 Now for a critical word of warning on compliance.
 Just because you’re connected to someone on LinkedIn does not mean you have their permission to add them to your email marketing newsletter.
 Regulations like GDPR and CAN-SPAM are very clear about requiring explicit consent for marketing communications.

 Treat this imported list as a private directory for one-on-one outreach, not a list to blast with generic marketing.
 Your initial messages should be personal and build on the professional connection you already have.
-Ignoring these rules isn’t just bad form—it can seriously damage your professional reputation and even get you into legal trouble.
+Ignoring these rules isn’t just bad form.
+It can seriously damage your professional reputation and even get you into legal trouble.

 When to Look Beyond the Basic Export

-LinkedIn’s built-in export is a decent starting point for a personal backup, but let’s be honest—it falls short for serious sales and growth teams.
+LinkedIn’s built-in export is a decent starting point for a personal backup, but let’s be honest.
+It falls short for serious sales and growth teams.
 If you need richer data and more sophisticated workflows, you’ll quickly hit a wall.
 This is where you have to start looking at paid tools, but they come with their own set of costs and, in some cases, significant risks.

 The Official Upgrade: LinkedIn Sales Navigator